-- access to the documents would promote the objects of the FOI Act. - the subject matter of the documents does not seem to have a general characteristic of public importance.
-The matter has a limited scope and, in my view, would be of interest to a very narrow section of the public. - no insights into public expenditure will be provided through examination of the documents.
+- Access to the document would promote the objects of the FOI Act. - While the subject matter of the document does have the character of some public importance and that there may be some public interest in the document, the information exempted, however, is specific and limited. - No insights into public expenditure will be provided through examination of the document. - You do not require access to the document in order to access your own personal information.